-VI.C.2.
-There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and parental leave.
+- VI.C.2.
+There are circumstances in which residents may be unable to attend work, including but not limited to fatigue, illness, family emergencies, and medical, parental, or caregiver leave.
 Each program must allow an appropriate length of absence for residents unable to perform their patient care responsibilities.
-(Core)

-VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care.
-(Core)

-VI.C.2.b) These policies must be implemented without fear of negative consequences for the resident who is or was unable to provide the clinical work.
+(Core) - VI.C.2.a) The program must have policies and procedures in place to ensure coverage of patient care and ensure continuity of patient care.
+(Core) - VI.C.2.b) These policies must be implemented without fear of negative consequences for the resident who is or was unable to provide the clinical work.
 (Core)